A survey of BWT variants for string collections: Permutations induced by separator-based BWT variants

 \begin{example} The mapping $\rho \mapsto \pi_{conc}$ for $k=3$ is as follows: $123 \mapsto 312$, $132 \mapsto 231$, $312 \mapsto 231$, $213 \mapsto 321$, $231 \mapsto 132$, and $321 \mapsto 123$.
 Note that no $\rho$ maps to $213$. \end{example}

 As can be seen already for $k=3$, not all permutations $\pi$ are reached by this mapping.
-We will call a permutation $\pi$ {\em feasible} if there exists an input order $\rho$ such that $\pi_{conc}(\rho) = \pi$.
-For $k=4$, there are $18$ feasible permutations (out of $24$), for $k=5$, $82$ (out of $120$).
-In Table~\ref{tab:forbidden}, we give the percentage of feasible permutations $\pi$, for $k$ up to $11$.
-The lexicographic order is always feasible, namely with $\rho = k,k-1,\ldots, 2,1$; however, the colex order is not always feasible, as the following example shows.
+We will call a permutation $\pi$ {\em conc-feasible} if there exists an input order $\rho$ such that $\pi_{conc}(\rho) = \pi$.
+For $k=4$, there are $18$ conc-feasible permutations (out of $24$), for $k=5$, $82$ (out of $120$).
+In Table~\ref{tab:forbidden}, we give the percentage of conc-feasible permutations $\pi$, for $k$ up to $11$.
+The lexicographic order is always conc-feasible, namely with $\rho = k,k-1,\ldots, 2,1$; the colex order is not always conc-feasible, as the following example shows.